Code-Institute-Submissions/gameshow-m1/README.md

 4. Is responsive on all device sizes
 5. Creates a positive experience for the user using gaming colour, imagery and layout
 6. To display the content in a culturally appropriate attested to the audience it is aimed at
-7. Displays the following content across various pages - currently playing/upcoming streams/upcoming 3 games by console/ top 5 all time
+7. Displays the following content across various pages - currently playing/upcoming streams/upcoming 3 games by console/top 5 all time games

 ## Developer goals
 As the developer, the site is to achieve the following goals: